Tarak-Chandra-Sarkar/AITravelAgentUsingGithubModelAndSemanticKernelSDK/README.md

 ## AITravelAgentUsingGithubModelAndSemanticKernelSDK
-This repo is to explore the Semantic Kernel SDK and OpenAI Model using GitHib Models in MS Learning as below: https://learn.microsoft.com/en-us/training/modules/guided-project-create-ai-travel-agent/
+This repo is to explore the Semantic Kernel SDK and OpenAI Model using GitHib Models guided by MS Learning as below: https://learn.microsoft.com/en-us/training/modules/guided-project-create-ai-travel-agent/